Edwin Emmanuel Bradford: Social circle

 Bradford was a lifelong friend of poet and priest Samuel Elsworth Cottam, with whom he had been an undergraduate classmate and who he had met again at the Anglican church in Paris, where they were both curates.
 Bradford's friends and acquaintances, often found in Uranian circles, further included Edward Carpenter, George Cecil Ives, John Leslie Barford ("Philebus"), Leonard Henry Green, Horatio Brown, John Betjeman and W. H. Auden.
 Betjeman stated in a footnote to his poem "A Shropshire Lad" that its opening line, "The gas was on in the Institute," was derived from a line in Bradford's novel in verse Boyhood.
-Auden referenced Bradford and Bradford's friend Cottam in his long poem "Letter to Lord Byron": "The most I ask is leave to shame a pew / With Bradford or with Cottam, that will do".
+Auden referenced Bradford and Bradford's friend Cottam in his long poem "Letter to Lord Byron": "The most I ask is leave to share a pew / With Bradford or with Cottam, that will do".

 Writings

 Poetry

 The most prolific of Uranian authors, Bradford was principally a poet.
 Between 1908 and 1930 twelve collections of his poetry were published by Kegan Paul in London.
 The first collection, with a print run of five hundred copies, was financed by Bradford, subsequent volumes paying their way.

 In 2021, Bradford's own copies of his poetry books were acquired for the library of his alma mater, Exeter College.
 They contain his copious handwritten notes, including copied comments from admirers or critics which demonstrate the closeness of the Uranian circle.
 Some of Bradford's notes are in a private code as yet uncracked.